girlscript/winter-of-contributing/.github/CONTRIBUTING.md

 ### Types of contribution you can make

-We are focussing on 3 types of contributions as of now.
+Throughout the program there are three modes of contribution, as listed below:

 1. Documentation